Footscray Opportunity and Directions Paper

-A stronger health offer in Footscray will give people better access to medical and care services.
+Growing health services in Footscray will create jobs and give people better access to medical care and improve overall health outcomes.

 Footscray Park is one of Australia’s biggest and best Edwardian era parks.
 Other public spaces in the precinct include Whitten Oval and the Maribyrnong River parklands with an extensive cycling network connecting the region.